developers-cosmos/Video-Downloader/README.md

 - ## SetUp

-    1.You should have installed python, if not you can download at [Python](https://www.python.org/ ).
+    1.You should have installed python, if not you can download using [Python](https://www.python.org/ ).

     2.Clone the repository in your directory using the following command